-A gantt chart is a horizontal bar chart that visually represents a project plan over time.
-Modern gantt charts typically show you the status of—as well as who’s responsible for—each task in the project.
+A gantt chart is a horizontal bar chart used in project management to visually represent a project plan over time.
+Modern gantt charts typically show you the timeline and status—as well as who’s responsible—for each task in the project.

 The first project management chart was invented by Karol Adamiecki in 1896.
 So why isn’t it called an Adamiecki chart?
 Good question!

 Gantt charts are useful in almost any industry.
 Here are just a few types of teams and companies that use gantt charts to plan, schedule, and execute their projects:

 Want to see how gantt charts apply to different projects and industries?
 Check out these gantt chart examples.

 So how do you know when to use a gantt chart to manage your project?
 We think a gantt chart’s handy for any project with a plan!
 But here are a few sure signs you’re going to need a gantt chart to get the job done.